 The aggregation rules may apply if you pay social security in a country with a bilateral Social Security agreement with the UK, for example, Canada, Japan, New Zealand, and the USA.
 You should contact the International Pension Centre for more information on the position if you go to such a country.

 You can also benefit from the aggregation principle if you pay social security in an EU/EEA country.
-Notwithstanding the UK’s exit from the EU/EEA, you can still benefit from full social security coordination (including the aggregation principle) until the end of the transition period with respect to the UK’s departure from the EU/EEA (currently due to end on 31 December 2020).
+Despite the UK’s exit from the EU/EEA, you may be able to benefit from full social security coordination (including the aggregation principle) under the Withdrawal Agreement.

-Under the Withdrawal Agreement, you can continue to benefit from the aggregation principle for periods of insurance completed both before and after the end of the transition period, provided you have moved between the UK and EU/EEA before the end of the transition period and been subject to the legislation of the other country (in other words, a UK citizen who has been subject to the legislation of an EU/EEA member state, or vice versa).
+In fact, you can continue to benefit from the aggregation principle for periods of insurance completed both before and after 31 December 2020, provided you have moved between the UK and EU/EEA before 31 December 2020 and been subject to the legislation of the other country (in other words, a UK citizen who has been subject to the legislation of an EU/EEA member state, or vice versa).

 You can find more information in the government briefing on Brexit and the UK state pension and in the guidance produced by the EU on the rights of UK and EU citizens as outlined in the Withdrawal Agreement.